MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 * For application authentication: the Azure AD client application credential, which is a secret or certificate.
 * For user authentication: the Azure AD client application `ReplyUrl`, or the URL to which Azure AD redirects after authentication completes successfully.
 MSAL extracts the authorization code from this redirect.

 With the client libraries, the authentication properties are set by the [Kusto connection string](../api/connection-strings/kusto.md).
+The token returned by MSAL to the Kusto client library has the cluster URI as the audience.

 If you can't use one of the client libraries, continue reading for detailed information on how to implement the authentication flow yourself.

 ### How to specify the resource